kwadzi/ror-dw-2015/04_prerequisites.md

 After having installed [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and the Extenstion Pack, download [this Ubuntu 14.04.1 LTS Virtual Machine][vm_download] (approx 2.1GB) we created specifically for the workshop.

-Once the download is finished double click on the file, Select "_Reinitialize the MAC address for all the cards_" and it will automatically add a VM called "_RoR-SA-14.04.1_" to your VirtualBox.
+Once the download is finished double click on the file, select "_Reinitialize the MAC address for all the cards_" and it will automatically add a VM called "_RoR-SA-14.04.1_" to your VirtualBox.

-Start it and login with the following credentials (if needed):
+Start the virtual machine and login with the following credentials (if asked):

 * username: `ror-student`
 * password: `rubyonrails`